stefanDeveloper/heiDGAF/docs/pipeline.rst

 .. py:currentmodule:: src.inspector.inspector
 .. autoclass:: Inspector

-The :class:`Inspector` is the primary class to run :class:`ZScoreDetector`
+The :class:`Inspector` is the primary class to run StreamAD models for time-series based anomaly detection, such as the Z-Score outlier detection.
+In addition, it features fine-tuning settings for models and anomaly thresholds.

 Usage
 -----

 The :class:`Inspector` loads the StreamAD model to perform anomaly detection.
-It consumes batches on topic ``Inspect``.
+It consumes batches on the topic ``inspect``, usually produced by the ``Prefilter``.
 For a new batch, it derives the timestamps ``begin_timestamp`` and ``end_timestamp``.
 Based on time type (e.g. ``s``, ``ms``) and time range (e.g. ``5``) the sliding non-overlapping window is created.
+For univariate time-series, it counts the number of occurances, whereas for multivariate, it considers the packet size. :cite:`schuppen_fanci_2018`

 .. note:: TODO Add mathematical explanation.

 :math:`y = x`

 An anomaly is noted when it is greater than a ``score_threshold``.
 In addition, we support a relative anomaly threshold.
-So, if the anomaly threshold is ``0.01``, it sends anomalies for further detection if the amount of anomlies divided by the total amount of requests in the batch is greater.
+So, if the anomaly threshold is ``0.01``, it sends anomalies for further detection, if the amount of anomlies divided by the total amount of requests in the batch is greater.

 Configuration
 -------------

-All StreamAD modules are supported.
+All StreamAD models are supported.
 This includes univariate, multivariate, and ensemble methods.
-In case special arguments are desired for your environment, ``model_args`` as dictionary can be passed for each model.
+In case special arguments are desired for your environment, the ``model_args`` as a dictionary can be passed for each model.

 Univariate models in `streamad.model`: